BaggelMC/BuildMC-Core-Plugin/docs/usage/spawn_elytra.md

 You can changen translations and messages for the spawn-elytra under `lang/some-language.yml` → `messages.spawn-elytra`.

 > ❗ **Riptide Note**: Players may still use Riptide tridents for additional mobility.
-This behavior cannot currently be disabled due to Riptide being processed ont the client-side.
+This behavior cannot currently be disabled due to Riptide being processed on the client-side.

 ---